cds-hooks/docs/docs/hooks/index.md

 ------ | ----
-Clarifications and corrections to documentation that do not impact functionality | Patch Change of prefetch token status of an existing context field | Patch Addition of a new field to the context | Minor
-Change of optionality of an existing context field | Major Change of type or cardinality of an existing context field | Major Removal of an existing context field | Major
+Clarifications and corrections to documentation that do not impact functionality | Patch Change of prefetch token status of an existing context field | Patch Addition of a new, REQUIRED field to the context | Major Addition of a new, OPTIONAL field to the context | Minor Change of optionality of an existing context field | Major Change of type or cardinality of an existing context field | Major Removal of an existing context field | Major